Skip to Content

 Creating Snake-friendly Habitats Away From Buildings

-1. Create a wildlife corridor with rocks, logs, and tall grass.
+1. Create a wildlife corridor

-2. Add native plants to boost their food supply.
+2. Add native plants

-3. Use eco-friendly landscaping for a natural feel.
+3. Use eco-friendly landscaping

-4. Place water features nearby for hydration.
+4. Add water features

 Professional Snake Relocation Services